Bus Stops, Shelters, Benches, and Amenities

 Realtime information signs at bus stops

 The City and the MBTA have installed electronic bus arrival prediction signs at on-street bus stops.
 We have installed TransitScreen signs at many city-owned buildings.
 We often require that developers install these signs in their buildings.
-We also have a trial of LED signs at two bus stops.
-The MBTA also has several electronic paper signs at bus stops.
+The MBTA also has several LED and electronic paper signs at bus stops.
+We also ran a pilot project to test new electronic paper and LED signs at bus stops.
+We are planning to install additional LED or electronic paper signs based on what we learned from the pilot project.
 You can read more information about these signs below.

 TransitScreen transportation signs